 - Avoid tobacco use

-If you have any questions about your oral health call our dentist at 407-351-4104 as soon as an oral health problem arises.
+If you have any questions or concerns about your oral health, call our office at 407-351-4104.
 At DellagioDentist.com we believe that taking care of your oral health is an investment in your overall health.

 If you’re experiencing chronic headaches and migraines because of involuntary night-time teeth clenching, let DellagioDentist.com help you with a night guard.
 A night guard is a thin, transparent device that is worn over the biting surface of your teeth while you sleep to prevent contact between the upper and lower teeth.
 Night guards have also proven to be an effective remedy for patients who are suffering from the effects of grinding and clenching their teeth while sleeping.